 For ISOs, there is no taxable income to an optionee at the time of exercise.
 However, the excess of the fair market value of the stock on the date of exercise over the exercise price will be taken into account in determining whether the "alternative minimum tax" will apply for the year of exercise.
 If the shares acquired upon exercise are held until at least two years from the date of grant and more than one year from the date of exercise, any gain or loss upon the sale of such shares, if held as capital assets, will be long-term capital gain or loss (measured by the difference between the sales price of the stock and the exercise price).
 Under current federal income tax law, a long-term capital gain will be taxed at a rate which is less than the maximum rate of tax on ordinary income.
-If the two-year and one year holding period requirements are not met (a "Disqualifying Disposition"), an optionee will recognize ordinary income in the year of disposition in an amount equal to the lesser of (i) the fair market value of the stock on the date of exercise minus the exercise price or (ii) the amount realized on disposition minus the exercise price.
+If the two-year and one year holding period requirements are not met (a "Disqualifying Disposition"), an optionee will recognize ordinary income in the year of disposition in an amount equal to the lesser of (i) the fair market value of the stock on the date of exercise price.
 The remainder of the gain will be treated as long-term capital gain, depending upon whether the stock has been held for more than a year.
 If an optionee makes a Disqualifying Disposition, our Company will be entitled to a tax deduction equal to the amount of ordinary income recognized by the optionee.